 Klemperer’s Requiem was my first and only.
 I bought the record album in the early 1960s, and since upgraded to CD.
 Everything about it pleases me, but particularly Schwarzkopf’s wonderful soprano voice, pure and free from all the kinds of coloration that most soprano’s deem necessary to add, always under control (never fff for added effect), with exquisite nuance and shadings, and so emotionally evocative, she always brings a tear to my eye.
 Klemperer is also always under control, guiding the proceedings masterfully.

 Bruno Walter is well regarded as a supreme interpreter of Brahms.
 His third with the Columbia SO was my first recording of the Third, and for decades lead the pack to my ear from standpoints of up-tempo reading with acceptable, if closed-up, sonics..
 Let’s hear it for Walter’s great sympathy for Brahm’s idiom.
 Also give a hand for the good fidelity for a recording of its age.

-I have now found another Walter-esque reading with more modern sound, this a 1978 reading by Karajan and the Berliners.
+I have now found another Walter-esque reading of Brahms’ Third, with more modern sound, this a 1978 reading by Karajan and the Berliners.
 Its timings mimic Walter’s, except that the Andante delightfully strolls at a faster pace.
 Like Walter, his disdain for the exposition repeat will allow me to enjoy a symphony I have heard hundreds of times without hitting me over the head with the repeat.
 Amazon’s lead reviewer says “These 1977-78 recordings are Karajan’s best Brahms–better than his somewhat mannered digital set.
 The Berlin Philharmonic, as ever, is amazingly smooth and accomplished, playing with great class without losing any power… –Robert Levine”